Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices

 \section{Abstract}

 The robust PCA of covariance matrices plays an essential role when isolating key explanatory features.
 The currently available methods for performing such a low-rank plus sparse decomposition are matrix specific, meaning, those algorithms must re-run for every new matrix.
-Since these algorithms are computationally expensive, it is preferable to learn and store a function that instantaneously performs this decomposition when evaluated.
-Therefore, we introduce Denise, a deep learning-based algorithm for robust PCA of covariance matrices, or more generally of symmetric positive semidefinite matrices, which learns precisely such a function.
+Since these algorithms are computationally expensive, it is preferable to learn and store a function that nearly instantaneously performs this decomposition when evaluated.
+Therefore, we introduce Denise, a deep learning-based algorithm for robust PCA of covariance matrices, or more generally, of symmetric positive semidefinite matrices, which learns precisely such a function.
 Theoretical guarantees for Denise are provided.
-These include a novel universal approximation theorem adapted to our geometric deep learning problem, convergence to an optimal solution of the learning problem and convergence of the training scheme.
-Our experiments show that Denise matches state-of-the-art performance in terms of decomposition quality, while being approximately $2000\times$ faster than the state-of-the-art, PCP, and $200 \times$ faster than the current speed optimized method, fast PCP.
+These include a novel universal approximation theorem adapted to our geometric deep learning problem and convergence to an optimal solution to the learning problem.
+Our experiments show that Denise matches state-of-the-art performance in terms of decomposition quality, while being approximately $2000\times$ faster than the state-of-the-art, principal component pursuit (PCP), and $200 \times$ faster than the current speed-optimized method, fast PCP.